navya2036/synergy/README.md

 - Upload and share PDF resources securely
 - Files stored in Cloudinary (cloud storage)
-- Metadata stored in MongoDB
+- File metadata stored in MongoDB
-- Access restricted to project members
+- Access restricted to project members only

 ## 🧠 Architecture Overview

 - REST APIs for CRUD operations and data persistence
 - Socket.IO for real-time project chat
-- MongoDB as the primary database for users, projects, tasks, meetings, and messages
+- MongoDB Atlas as the primary database for users, projects, tasks, meetings, and messages
 - Cloudinary for scalable and persistent file storage
+- SendGrid for transactional email delivery (OTP & notifications)

 ## 🛠️ Tech Stack